Raška (river)

 The Raška (Рашка) is a river in southwestern Serbia, a 60 km-long left tributary to the Ibar river.

-Its historical name is Arzon (Greek: Αρζον).
+Etymology

+Its historical name is Arsa (Latin) or Arzon (Greek: Αρζον).
+It probably existed with such a name in the late antiquity and gave the name to the region of Raška before the arrival of the Slavs, who via metathesis transformed it into Rasa/Ras.
+The oldest recorded mention of the hydronym is from 1526.

 Course

 The Raška originates from a strong well and several sinking streams flowing out from the cave south of the Sopoćani monastery, in the Pešter region.
 Waters of the well and the sinking streams flowing from the Koštan-Polje are gathered into the catchment which enabled construction of the small subterranean hydro electrical power plant Ras (6 MW).

 The Raška flows northward during the entirety of its flow and is received at the village of Pazarište the Sebečevačka reka from the right, between the villages of Dojeviće and Vatevo much longer Ljutska reka from the left and Jošanica from the right at the town of Novi Pazar, the most populous settlement on the river's course.

 As it enters the Raška oblast, eastern part of the much larger Stari Vlah-Raška Region of the southwest Serbia, the river flows next to the old Petrova church and Novi Pazar's suburbs of Banja and Postenje.
 The lower course is not densely populated, except for the villages of Požežina and Milatkoviće.
 Finally, the river reaches the town of Raška and its suburb of Supnje, where it empties into the Ibar river.